giandomenicodisalvatore/blogger-feeds/docs/intro.md

 ## Disclaimer

-It is **not meant to replace GAPI client** and never will be.
-Instead, it's a different approach to fetch published posts in a **read-only scenario**, heavily inspired by Blogger's own dynamic templates.

-**The library is neither affiliated or approved by [Google Blogger](https://www.blogger.com)**.
+This library is **not meant to replace GAPI client** and never will.
+It's just a different approach to fetch published posts in a **read-only scenario**, heavily inspired by Blogger's own dynamic templates. **It is neither affiliated or approved by [Google Blogger](https://www.blogger.com)**.